GriffinKode/firstRepository/README.md

 # firstRepository
-Just to figure out Github
+Just to figure out Github.
+Not for anything major.